If you haven’t heard of Nutella, you may be surprised to know that it is the world’s most

 Cocoa Powder: Cocoa powder is high in phytonutrients and contains high zinc, selenium, and iron.

 Cocoa powder is made from cocoa beans and offers a rich chocolate flavor and plenty of nutrients.
 Dark chocolate contains a higher concentration of antioxidants and is a healthier alternative to milk chocolate.
+Cocoa powder also can be made from cocoa butter, which is totally vegan despite the “butter”.

 Lecithin: A commonly used food preservative made from soybean.
 Lecithin is a fatty substance